ffbeast/ffbeast.github.io/docs/en/joystick_manual_ffbeast_commander.md

 Next time game will be running with that module and  **Enable automatic profile activation** is selected profile will be activated automatically

+{: .important }
+> Profile with same game selected, same flight module and same profile comment will be overwritten.
+>
+> Alternating profile comment you can make several profiles for single flight module.
+> First profile in list will be automatically selected when module detected.

 ## Effects
 ## Telemetry override